Dark Moor (album)

-Dark Moor is the fourth full-length album of the Spanish power metal band Dark Moor.
+Dark Moor is the fourth full-length album of the spanish neoclassical power metal band Dark Moor.

 Shortly before releasing The Gates of Oblivion, the band announced their split.
 Due to musical differences, Elisa C. Martín, Albert Maroto and Jorge Saez left the band, and formed Dreamaker.
-Enrik Garcia and Anan Kaddouri remained with Dark Moor.
+Enrik García and Anan Kaddouri remained with Dark Moor.
 Alfred Romero joined the band as the new lead singer.
-Jose Garrido (guitars) joined shortly after, followed by Andy C. on the drums.
-They traveled to Italy to record Dark Moor.
+José Garrido (guitars) joined shortly after, followed by Andy C. on the drums.

+The band traveled to Italy to record their self-titled album at the New Sin Studio.
+The album was recorded and mixed by Luigi Stefanini.
+It was produced by Luigi Stefanini and Dark Moor.

+All songs were written by Enrik García, and most of the lyrics were written by the lyricist Francisco José García.